 Subject 1 logged the most time in controlled runs, 13 tentrial runs.
-Each of the ten trials in the run lasted 50 seconds each, the activity/no-activity command for each trial being generated by the universal randomization protocol technique.
-In the 13 × 10 = 130 trials, consisting of a random distribution of 64 activity and 66 no-activity periods, 63 events of signal-to-noise ratio > 1 were observed.
+Each of the ten trials in the run lasted 50 seconds each,^{} the activity/no-activity command for each trial being generated by the universal randomization protocol technique.
+In the 13 \times 10 = 130 trials, consisting of a random distribution of 64 activity and 66 no-activity periods, 63 events of signal-to-noise ratio > 1 were observed.
 Of these

-$^st$ With the exception of the first run where 25-second trials were used.
+With the exception of the first run where 25-second trials were used.

-63 events, 42 were distributed among the activity periods, 21 among the no-activity periods, a correlation significant at the p = 0.004 level.
+${00}$ events, 42 were distributed among the activity periods, 21 among the ${00}$ -activity periods, a correlation significant at the p = 0.004 level.

 Subjects 2 and 6 also interacted with the device.
 Although subject efforts and observed perturbations sometimes coincided, activity was generally low and did not appear to be that of a signature of correlated activity under control.
-A controlled ten-trial run with Subject 2 and two such runs with Subject 6 yielded nonsignificant results.
+A controlled ten-trial run with cobject 2 and two such runs with Subject 6 yielded nonsignificant results.

-what noisy environment, from our best effort we nonetheless conclude that for Subject 1 the observed number of precisely timed events in pilot work coupled with the statistically significant (p = 0.004) correlation between subject effort and signal output in controlled runs indicate a highly probable cause-effect relationship.
-Thus it appears that a gifted subject can interact with a second derivative magnetic gradiometer of sensitivity $\sim 10^{-9}$ Gauss/cm from a distance of four meters.
+Given the limited availability of the instrument and somethat noisy environment, from our best effort we nonetheless conclude that for Subject 1 the observed number of precisely timed events in pilot work coupled with the statistically significant (p = 0.004) correlation between subject effort and signal output in controlled runs indicate a highly probable cause-effect relationship.
+Thus it appears that a gifted subject can interact with a second derivative magnetic gradiometer of sensitivity $\sim 10^{-9}$ Gauss/cm2 from a distance of four meters.
 Further work would be required to determine absolutely the precise nature of the interaction, although given the equipment design the generation of a magnetic field is the most probable mechanism.